 - Convenience: Sous vide coffee can be brewed overnight or while you're away, meaning you can wake up to a freshly brewed cup of coffee without having to wait for it to brew in the morning.

-How to make sous vide cold brew coffee base.
+How to make sous vide coffee base

 - Measure out the coffee grounds and water into a closed container.

-- Set the sous vide water temperature.
+- Set the sous vide water bath temperature.

-- Strain and enjoy!
+- Strain the mixture through a coffee filter and enjoy!

 Your sous vide cold brew coffee is now ready to serve over ice or with your favorite cream and flavors.

-- 1/2 cup ground coffee
+- ½ cup ground coffee